 Why 90th minute scripting is a myth but bullshit goals aren’t

 The point I have made above is first and foremost that the very frequent goals scored in stoppage time are accounted for.
 There is no residual of unexplained goals, which in theory could be put in on purpose.
-And quite honestly, no one has been able to explain why EA would want to put those goals in.
+And quite honestly, no one has been able to explain why EA would want to put those goals in so chances that they did are very slim at this point.

 There is no such thing as 45/90th minute scripting.
 It’s a myth!